Public Storage (NYSE:PSA) Releases FY 2022 Earnings Guidance

-Public Storage (NYSE:PSA – Get Rating) last posted its quarterly earnings data on Tuesday, February 22nd.
-The real estate investment trust reported $3.54 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $3.43 by $0.11.
+Public Storage (NYSE:PSA – Get Rating) last released its quarterly earnings data on Tuesday, February 22nd.
+The real estate investment trust reported $3.54 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $3.43 by $0.11.
+Public Storage had a net margin of 57.18% and a return on equity of 39.08%.
 The firm had revenue of $724.80 million for the quarter, compared to the consensus estimate of $916.68 million.
-Public Storage had a net margin of 57.18% and a return on equity of 39.08%.
-The business’s revenue for the quarter was up 13.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $2.93 EPS.
-As a group, equities analysts anticipate that Public Storage will post 15.17 EPS for the current year.
+During the same period in the previous year, the company earned $2.93 earnings per share.
+The company’s quarterly revenue was up 13.7% on a year-over-year basis.
+Sell-side analysts anticipate that Public Storage will post 15.22 earnings per share for the current fiscal year.

-A number of research firms have recently commented on PSA.
-Zacks Investment Research cut Public Storage from a buy rating to a hold rating and set a $349.00 target price on the stock. in a research note on Friday, November 12th.
-Morgan Stanley boosted their price objective on Public Storage from $333.00 to $357.00 and gave the company an equal weight rating in a research note on Tuesday.
-Raymond James upgraded Public Storage from an outperform rating to a strong-buy rating and boosted their price objective for the company from $350.00 to $375.00 in a research note on Thursday, December 2nd.
-Jefferies Financial Group upgraded Public Storage from a hold rating to a buy rating and boosted their price objective for the company from $366.00 to $433.00 in a research note on Monday, January 10th.
-Finally, StockNews.com cut Public Storage from a buy rating to a hold rating in a research note on Friday, February 25th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, five have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $347.62.
+PSA has been the topic of several research reports.
+Raymond James upgraded shares of Public Storage from an outperform rating to a strong-buy rating and upped their price objective for the company from $350.00 to $375.00 in a report on Thursday, December 2nd.
+StockNews.com downgraded shares of Public Storage from a buy rating to a hold rating in a research note on Friday, February 25th.
+Jefferies Financial Group upgraded shares of Public Storage from a hold rating to a buy rating and upped their price target for the company from $366.00 to $433.00 in a research note on Monday, January 10th.
+Citigroup upgraded shares of Public Storage from a neutral rating to a buy rating and upped their price target for the company from $353.00 to $400.00 in a research note on Tuesday, December 14th.
+Finally, JPMorgan Chase & Co. upgraded shares of Public Storage from a neutral rating to an overweight rating and upped their price target for the company from $359.00 to $385.00 in a research note on Monday, December 20th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating, five have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $347.62.

-In other Public Storage news, VP Nathaniel A. Vitan sold 25,000 shares of the company’s stock in a transaction that occurred on Monday, December 6th.
-The stock was sold at an average price of $339.18, for a total value of $8,479,500.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Heisz Leslie Stone sold 9,045 shares of the company’s stock in a transaction that occurred on Wednesday, December 15th.
-The stock was sold at an average price of $362.26, for a total value of $3,276,641.70.
-The disclosure for this sale can be found here.
-10.87% of the stock is currently owned by insiders.
+In related news, Director Heisz Leslie Stone sold 9,045 shares of the company’s stock in a transaction dated Wednesday, December 15th.
+The shares were sold at an average price of $362.26, for a total transaction of $3,276,641.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 10.87% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Deutsche Bank AG boosted its stake in Public Storage by 3.0% in the fourth quarter.
-Deutsche Bank AG now owns 741,355 shares of the real estate investment trust’s stock worth $277,683,000 after buying an additional 21,762 shares in the last quarter.
-Parametric Portfolio Associates LLC boosted its stake in shares of Public Storage by 4.7% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 482,817 shares of the real estate investment trust’s stock valued at $180,844,000 after purchasing an additional 21,641 shares during the period.
-OLD Mission Capital LLC purchased a new stake in shares of Public Storage during the third quarter valued at approximately $5,722,000.
-Toroso Investments LLC boosted its stake in shares of Public Storage by 2.3% during the fourth quarter.
-Toroso Investments LLC now owns 11,702 shares of the real estate investment trust’s stock valued at $4,383,000 after purchasing an additional 261 shares during the period.
-Finally, Marshall Wace LLP purchased a new stake in shares of Public Storage during the fourth quarter valued at approximately $4,267,000.
-77.96% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of PSA.
+OLD Mission Capital LLC bought a new position in shares of Public Storage in the third quarter worth about $5,722,000.
+MML Investors Services LLC lifted its holdings in shares of Public Storage by 9.0% in the fourth quarter.
+MML Investors Services LLC now owns 2,677 shares of the real estate investment trust’s stock worth $1,003,000 after acquiring an additional 222 shares during the last quarter.
+Marshall Wace LLP bought a new position in shares of Public Storage in the fourth quarter worth about $4,267,000.
+Belpointe Asset Management LLC bought a new position in shares of Public Storage in the fourth quarter worth about $187,000.
+Finally, Penserra Capital Management LLC lifted its holdings in shares of Public Storage by 2.4% in the fourth quarter.
+Penserra Capital Management LLC now owns 4,544 shares of the real estate investment trust’s stock worth $1,669,000 after acquiring an additional 106 shares during the last quarter.
+77.96% of the stock is owned by hedge funds and other institutional investors.

 About Public Storage (Get Rating)